ganeti/ganeti/man/hbal.rst

 EXIT STATUS
 -----------

-The exist status of the command will be zero, unless for some reason the algorithm fatally failed (e.g. wrong node or instance data).
+The exit status of the command will be zero, unless for some reason the algorithm fatally failed (e.g. wrong node or instance data), or (in case of job execution) any job has failed.

 ENVIRONMENT
 -----------